 Courtesy Mr. I.R.
 Murray

-f Specialist Property Surveys Ltd.
+Courtesy of Specialist Property Surveys Ltd.

 Courtesy of Damp and Timber Tech Limited